konflux-ci/build-definitions/README.md

 `./hack/create-task-migration.sh` is a convenient tool to help developers create a task migration.
 The script handles most of the details of migration creation.
-It generates a startup migration template file, then developers are responsible for writing concrete script, which usually consists of a series of `yq` commands, to implement the migration.
+It generates a startup migration template file, then developers are responsible for writing a concrete script, which usually consists of a series of `yq` commands, to implement the migration.

 Here are a few examples: